 COVID-19 exacerbated two systemic problems long plaguing Hawaiʻi: household economic insecurity, including for basic essentials like food; and the high cost of producing food locally – which reduces competitiveness of island-grown products alongside industrially produced (and often subsidized) imported food.
 On February 17, 2021 co-op manager Dana Shapiro was featured on Honolulu Civil Beat’s IDEAS Live with Kristin Frost Albrecht of The Food Basket and Jesse Cooke of Ulupono Initiative to discuss one program working to help mitigate both issues – DA BUX Double Up Food Bucks.
-Go to the bottom of this page for a current list of retailers and food hubs with our products accepting SNAP and DA BUX.
+Go to the bottom of this page for a current list of other retailers and food hubs with our products accepting SNAP & DA BUX.

 History of the Program

 DA BUX doubles the value of SNAP-EBT dollars (“food stamps”) by partnering with food retailers to offer 50% discounts on SNAP purchases of local fruits and vegetables.
 DA BUX was first launched on Hawaiʻi Island in August 2017 by The Food Basket (TFB) after receiving a USDA Food Insecurity Nutrition Incentive grant in collaboration with KTA Superstores, Blue Zones Hawaiʻi Island, and the Hawaiʻi Island Food Alliance.
 With the support of this grant and donors providing matching funds, DA BUX distributed over $201,000 in benefits to SNAP recipients from 2017-2019